 Could pain from phantom pain resolve while you watch?

-In his book, the Tell-Tale Brain, Ramachandran introduces cases of phantom pain and other neurologic phenomena.
+In his book, the Tell-Tale Brain, Dr. Ramachandran, neuroscientist, introduces cases of phantom pain and other neurologic phenomena.
 One case told how the person could “feel” that they were being touched in their missing limb when they observed another person touching themselves.

 Called “mirror-touch synesthesia” (MTS), the phantom sensations arise in skin that IS present.
 The phenomenon is more likely in reconstructed skin after surgery or a burn.
+The nerves in the reconstructed skin may not be connected to the brain via their original pathways.
 More than a curiosity, MTS can be painful.
+(3)